double-H-nguyen/CS50/project/README.md

 ## Scope
 This will be a minimum-viable-product (MVP).
 I hope to improve upon it after taking the CS50 Web Programming course.

-The user will enter their goal, provide a description (optional), number of completions, and reward.
+The user will enter their goal, provide a description (optional), number of completions required, and reward.

-The user will log their progress by selecting their goal from a drop-down, their completion status (Yes/No), and select the date.
+The user will log their progress by pressing a button to increment their number of completed.
+When this value is equal to the number of completions, the reward will be unlocked.

 ## Technology Used
 * Flask
+  * SQLAlchemy
+  * Flask Session
 * JavaScript
   * jQuery (for ajax)
 * CSS
   * Bootstrap
 * HTML
+* Database - Sqlite